GeorgeCiesinski/image-filters/README.md

 ## Features

 - Loads images in openCV compatible formats, listed below
-- Convert between RGB and grayscale
+- Switch between RGB and grayscale
 - Applies changes to the image brightness & contrast
 - Applies different kind of filters such as sharpness, gaussian blur, and averaging
-- Saves altered image to an output folder
+- Saves output image to user specified location
+- Program generates a detailed log file every time it is run
+- Program also backs up the past five logs in case an issue has occurred in a previous run

 ## Compatible Formats